BenWilliams62/DoorLock/README.md

 # DoorLock

 ## Description
-A pin-code door lock, with admin panel to add new users
+A pin-code door lock, with admin panel to add new users.
+I am not actively developing this project.

 ## Motivation
 Create a full GUI system, that is suitable for use in real buildings